MooersLab/biological-crystallography-voice-in/README.md

 # biological-crystallography-voice-in

 ## Introduction
-This repo contains voice commands about biological crystallography for the speech recognition software Voice In Plus.
+This repo contains voice commands about biological crystallography for the automated speech recognition software Voice In Plus.
+Voice In plus is a Google Chrome extension.
+It only works in Google Chrome at this time.
 The utilization of these custom commands requires a subscription to Voice In Plus.
 These commands can be used in the text area of most websites opened in Google Chrome.
 They can be used during dictation of manuscripts about protein and nucleic acid crystal structures and crystallography.